elam03/udacity/projects/movie-trailer/README.md

 # Requirements
 * Python 3.4.3 (or above) [Download link](https://www.python.org/downloads/release/python-343)

-# Known issues/bugs
+# Known issues/bugs/limitations
 * The use of the external api [trailersapi](http://trailersapi.com) is experimental so there may be inherited issues with the association
-* Movies that cannot be found in either of the apis may not display correctly
+* Movies that cannot be found in either of the apis may not display correctly; a fair amount of time the trailersapi finds similarly named movies...

 # Quick Start
 ```